-HH takes appropriate steps to ensure residents with disabilities and residents with Limited English Proficiency (LEP) have an opportunity to participate in and benefit from the facility's efforts to prevent, detect and respond to sexual abuse and sexual harassment.
-PREA handouts, bulletin board postings and resident handbooks are in both English and Spanish.
-The above-mentioned documents were submitted to and reviewed by the Auditor.
-Interviewed staff members were aware of the policy that, under no circumstances, is any resident interpreter or assistant to be used when dealing with PREA issues.
-Per policy, residents will be afforded interpretive services to ensure they understand their rights.
-Disability providers are available to provide assistance to residents, who are deaf or hard of hearing, LEP, blind and have low vision, or residents who have intellectual, psychiatric or speech disabilities.
-One LEP resident was interviewed during this audit.
-The review of documentation and staff and resident interviews support a finding that the facility is in compliance with this standard.
+VOAGH takes appropriate steps to ensure residents with disabilities and residents with Limited English Proficiency (LEP) have an opportunity to participate in and benefit from the facility's efforts to prevent, detect and respond to sexual abuse and sexual harassment.
+PREA handouts, bulletin board postings and resident handbooks are available in both English and Spanish.
+These documents were submitted to and reviewed by the Auditor.
+Interviewed staff members were aware of the policy that, under no circumstances, is any resident interpreter or assistant to be used regarding PREA issues.
+Where interpreters are necessary, yet unavailable, the contracting authority will be notified for assistance and an interpreter will be assigned to review intake and handbook information, to include all PREA information, training and procedures.
+VOAGH uses CyraCom Translation Services to provide interpreters to assist clients, if it is required.
+At the time of the audit, there were no LEP residents, no residents with physical disabilities and no residents that were unable to understand the PREA.
+The review of documentation and staff and resident interviews support a finding that the facility is compliant with this standard.